getpawprint/slate/source/includes/_intake.md

 {
   "name": "Jellystone Animal Hospital", "banner_image": "https://s3.aws.amazon.com/pawprint/pawprint-images/partner_logo.jpg",
+  "place_id": 9001,
+  "appointment_request_enabled": true
 }
 ```

 Gets information available to the general public about a place, for the purpose of creating intakes.
+The `:place_id` URL parameter can be either the place's ID or the `partner_place.vanity_slug`.

 ### HTTP Request
 `GET /place/:place_id/intake`